DEFENCE LIVES MATTER

 If WORKPLACE REFORMS are not addressed then Australian Defence Force (ADF) members will continue to carry unresolved grievances into life beyond service.
 This impacts efforts to realistically reduce LEGAL redress claims, SUICIDE risk and SELF-HARM, currently plaguing the ADF veteran community.

-WHAT ARE WE ASKING?
+WHAT WE ASKED FOR?

 for changes to the Defence (Inquiry) Regulations 2018 so that Defence Inquiries are subject to legal technicalities, rules of evidence, principles of open justice and common law;